replayio/recordings-cli/README.md

 `replay-recordings <command>`

 Possible commands are given below.
-These may be used with the `--directory <dir>` option to override the default recording directory, or `--server <address>` to override the default server address (https://dispatch.replay.io).
+These may be used with the `--directory <dir>` option to override the default recording directory, or `--server <address>` to override the default server address.

 ### ls